scrabbletank/farhome-rules/book-docs/rules-book.md

 ### Rolling Dice

 Farhome uses a set of 6-sided dice to determine outcomes.
 There are 9 types of 6-sided dice, each with their own layout of successes or failures.
 With most dice rolls you roll a set of dice determined by your characters skills or abilities, adding challenge dice depending on the difficulty of the task.
 Rolling more successes than failures means your action succeeded.
-Sometimes your roll is contested by another characters roll.
+Sometimes your roll is contested by another character's roll.
 In these cases ties always go to the defender.

 Some dice have special symbols on them for Critical Successes and Critical Failures.
 These count as 2 successes and 2 failures respectively as well as adding or removing a critical.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.